 - Everything that you learned in other product management roles applies to this role as well

 As in any other product management role, you must be a restless student of the markets and technologies.
 You need to act as a product leader who can start a new product or grow an existing product line.
 You need to shine both on the “product” side, as the product expert for your company, and on the “management” side as the one who is going to facilitate the growth of a future idea from a while board to a real product in the market place.
-As in any other product management role, you should be the one who is going to help to maximize the contributions of the various stakeholders through the development, the manufacturing, the Q&A, and the launch phases of the product life cycle.
+As in any other product management role, you should be the one who is going to help to maximize the contributions of the various stakeholders through the development, the production, the Q&A, and the launch phases of the product life cycle.

 As it is the case for any product.
 You must first come up with a good use case and develop a reasonable business case.
 Look for an inflection point in your organization when something is changing.
 In machine learning, there are always two areas to find a possible inflection point.